KonradossX/KUONGSHUN-Robot/README.md

 - 📡 Sensor updates from Arduino:
   - Ultrasonic distance sensor
   - Line-following sensor
-  - Battery status (currently simulated — real battery monitor module required)
+  - Battery status from INA219 module

 ## To Do / Improvements